 They are made of surgical grade metal alloys (often chromium, cobalt or titanium), highly wear resistant plastic or ceramic.
-A hip replacement is composed of a number of parts:
+A hip replacement is composed than your normal hip round and smooth.

-- Shell: Medically called Acetabular Component.
-Made of titanium alloy and has a special surface coating which allows bone to grow into it for extra stability. - Liner: The liner fits snugly into the socket to provide an ultra-smooth surface for the hip joint.
-It can be made of ceramic or plastic. - Ball: The artificial ball component is smaller than your normal hip ball.
-It is incredibly polished and perfectly round and smooth.
 It is usually made of ceramic or chromium cobalt.

+- of a number of parts: • Shell: Medically called Acetabular Component.
+Made of titanium alloy and has a special surface coating which allows bone to grow into it for - Liner: The liner fits snugly into the socket to provide an ultra-smooth surface for the hip joint.
+It can be made of ceramic or plastic.

+• Ball: The artificial ball component is smaller

+It is incredibly polished and perfectly